 Dialectical behaviour therapy (DBT) is one of many therapeutic approaches.
 In brief, DBT is a form of psychotherapy used for people who feel emotions very intensely, in particular those suffering from borderline personality disorders (BPD).
 Here we answer some of the frequently asked questions about this form of psychotherapy.
 What is dialectical behaviour therapy?
 DBT […]READ MORE..

 The Wave Trust was formed in 2018.
 A community gifting project, managed by the young people currently in residence at The Wave.
-The Wave Trust is a foundation filled with hope for the further.
+The Wave Trust is a foundation filled with hope for the future.
 Our teenagers and young adults are encouraged to take responsibility for themselves, the community and the environment.
 Our social responsibility is […]READ MORE..

 In developmental psychology ‘attachment theory’ explores the emotional bond between one human and another (mostly between caregiver and infant).
 During the first six months’ of a baby’s life, the caregiver must exhibit adequate nurturing to their newborn to establish a close bond.
 If a healthy bond cannot be established during the baby’s early developmental phase […]READ MORE..